Student Policies and Procedures

 - If a resolution cannot be reached, the next step is to contact the party’s supervisor within ten (10) calendar days after speaking with the individual involved.

-- If the student is not satisfied after speaking with the supervisor, they should contact the Vice President for Student Development or designee to initiate the formal student complaint process.
+- If the student is not satisfied after speaking with the supervisor, they should contact the Vice President for Student Affairs or designee to initiate the formal student complaint process.

-Complaint filed with the Vice President for Student Development Office
+Complaint filed with the Vice President for Student Affairs Office

 Students may file academic grievances when they believe a violation of their academic rights has occurred.
 The scope of a grievance does not include matters a student simply does not like or disagrees with, unless the matter represents a violation of the student’s academic rights.